 Mistakes Are Okay

 One thing we know for sure is that mistakes will happen.
-We know for sure that we don’t succeed in everything the first time.
+We know for sure that we don’t always succeed in a task the first time.
+Talking to students about your own experiences with making mistakes can help them to deal with their own mistakes.

 “Mistakes always happen.
 You got the first mistake out of the way!
 Is there anything we can learn from that mistake?
 Let’s make friends with mistakes because they help us.”